Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Optical On-chip Communication Security

 \subsubsection{Freshness}

-\citeauthor{bashir2020seconet} \cite{bashir2020seconet} ensure freshness of the messages through a counter based solution.
+\citeauthor{bashir2020seconet} \cite{bashir2020seconet} ensure the freshness of the messages through a counter-based solution.
 This solution will detect if a message is removed from the system or removed and reinserted back a message after considerable delay.
 Therefore, it can detect the proposed replay attack.
 This solution also utilizes the FIFO property of the optical waveguide.
 Every sender will maintain a major and minor counter.
-It will send the both counter values to destination in every \textit{n} cycles.
-If the respective counter values in the destination matches, it will send a known response message.
-If sender does not receive a particular response withing a threshold time limit, it will flag for possible message removal from the system.
+It will send both counter values to the destination in every \textit{n} cycle.
+If the respective counter values in the destination match, it will send a known response message.
+If the sender does not receive a particular response within a threshold time limit, it will flag for possible message removal from the system.
 The authors define these parameters in the algorithm based on simulation results.
-This solution has minimal area and performance overhead according to the experimental results.
+According to the experimental results, this solution has a minimal area and performance overhead.

-Table~\ref{tab:onoc-all} shows the summary of the surveyed papers attacking confidentiality, integrity, availability, authenticity and freshness in wireless NoCs and corresponding countermeasures.The first column shows the main security concept.
-The second column outlines the threat model.
-The second and third columns provide the countermeasure and associated overhead in terms of area and power.